-In an effort to provide user-friendly, environmentally-sound disposal options to residents of Oneida and Herkimer Counties, the Authority developed residential convenience stations.
-The convenience stations provide a disposal option in addition to the wide-range of public and private solid waste collection systems within the two Counties for solid waste, recyclables and special or one-time wastes, while also providing an option for residents who may not be able to subscribe to a specific collection system.
+In order to provide as many environmentally sound recycling and disposal options for residents of Oneida and Herkimer Counties, the Authority has two facilities: EcoDrop Utica and EcoDrop Rome.
+These facilities were designed to work jointly with a wide range of public and private waste collection systems by providing convenient disposal options for special or one-time waste, while also providing an option for residents who may not be able to subscribe to a specific collection system.

-The convenience stations are located at the Authority's Utica and Rome facilities and are open six days a week, Monday through Saturday.
+The EcoDrops are located at the Authority's Utica and Rome facilities and are open six days a week, Monday through Saturday.
 Fees have been established for dropping off solid waste.
-Currently there are no fees for residents dropping off recyclables, green waste, used oil filters, antifreeze, rechargeable and automobile batteries, electronics, fluorescent bulbs, propane tanks, clothing and textiles, hardcover books, cooking oil and bulky rigid
+Currently there are no fees for residents dropping off recyclables, green waste, used oil filters, antifreeze, rechargeable and automobile batteries, electronics, fluorescent bulbs, propane tanks, clothing and textiles, hardcover books, cooking oil and bulky rigid plastics.